scraly/hello-world/README.md

 # Hello World

-Hello World is a simple CLI application written in Golang with Cobra
+Hello World is a simple CLI application written in Golang with Cobra.

+## Pre-requisits

+Install Go in 1.12 version minimum.

 ## Global info